 Let’s start with run-flats.
 These are all about giving you peace of mind in emergency conditions.
 If one of your tyres gets a puncture, you won’t have to pull over straight away or mess about with a jack on the side of the road.
 Run-flat tyres are built with reinforced sidewalls so you can keep driving, usually for about 80 kilometres at a reduced speed until you get to a tyre shop.

 They’re especially handy if you’re driving longer distances or don’t carry a spare.
-That said, run-flats are generally more expensive, and they can’t always be repaired.
+That said, run flats are generally more expensive, and they can’t always be repaired.
 Once they’re damaged, it’s time for a tyre replacement.

 Sport tyres are made for people who enjoy driving.
 These tyres offer sharp handling, quick response through corners, and extra grip when you’re pushing the car a bit harder.
 You’ll often see them fitted to performance cars or hot hatches.
+It's worth noting that the enhanced grip comes at the cost of faster tread wear, due to the softer rubber compounds used in their construction.

 Find the Right Tyres for Your Vehicle at Rego’s Plus